Thanos1716/pixel-consistency/README.md

 Thanks to Traben for developing both ETF and EMF, and for being very helpful when asking questions about CEM.

-This resourcepack is partially inspired by [Better Vanilla Babies & Pixel Perfect Mobs](https://www.planetminecraft.com/texture-pack/better-vanilla-babies-optifine-1-14-4/) by DraminOver.
+This resource pack is partially inspired by [Better Vanilla Babies & Pixel Perfect Mobs](https://www.planetminecraft.com/texture-pack/better-vanilla-babies-optifine-1-14-4/) by DraminOver.
 No assets from that pack are used in this one.

-If you are a resourcepack developer and enjoy my work, I would love if you included any of my textures or models from this pack in yours.
+If you are a resource pack developer and enjoy my work, I would love if you included any of my textures or models from this pack in yours.
 Any credit is appreciated!

-If you would like to upload a video showcasing this resourcepack to a third party platform like Youtube or Odysee, credit would be highly appreciated, and be sure to let me know, I might include it here!
+If you would like to upload a video showcasing this resource pack to a third party platform like Youtube or Odysee, credit would be highly appreciated, and be sure to let me know, I might include it here!

 ## Support Me

-The best way to support me at the moment is by downloading and following my resourcepack!
+The best way to support me at the moment is by downloading and following my resource pack!

 If you would like to: